 Moved from Gympie in the late 1980's the Hotel continues a tradition of good food & entertainment and surrounded by a beautiful village style lake community we get to host many a sailor/windsurfer/kayaker here in the bar.

 Living here we can take a tinny:-

-The Hotel was moved to Boreen Point from Gympie by Neil & a team in 1986 and was opened 1988 while it was still a dirt road to Noosa!
+The Hotel was moved to Boreen Point from Gympie by Neil & a team in 1986 and was opened 1988.
 Neil & Lou ran the business for a number of years until George came along in the early 90's.
-We then leased the business for 14 years returning for a short stint in 2011 and then again in 2019 when Covid changed the way we all lived our lives!
-Back at the reins of the Hotel has been fun again and we hope you enjoy our Hospitality and enjoy the surrounds we have created with car clubs clubs, motor bike, push bike, dog shows & more on the front lawn.
+We returned for a short stint in 2011 and then again in 2019 when Covid changed the way we all lived our lives!
+Back at the reins of the Hotel has been fun and we hope you enjoy our Hospitality and enjoy the surrounds we have created with car clubs clubs, motor bike, push bike, knitting events, muso days & nights, dog shows & more on the front lawn.

 We have a great beer garden sheltered by some large pandana trees & a fig tree that were planted on site in 1988.

 We host meals 7 days/nights a week, Sunday lunch with live music and great food from the smokehouse in the beer garden it's a great spot to dine under the stars on a beautiful balmy night or sunny day.

 Our accommodation building was moved from Maryborough in the late 1980's.
 It was the original railways accommodation building hosting the drivers, conductors and guards when on their over night sleepouts.

 The rooms have all been re configured with 10 rooms available, all hosting very comfy beds.
 The bathrooms are a share Men's & Ladies rooms, both having 2 showers & 2 toilets in their own amenities building.